holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 The Role Representatives of all Roles within a Circle are entitled to fully participate in all Governance Meetings of a Circle.
 The acting Facilitator and Secretary are also entitled to fully participate for the duration of a Governance Meeting, even if they are not normally Role Representatives within the Circle.

 In addition, as a Lead Link or Rep Link into a Circle, you may invite someone into that Circle's Governance Meeting, and your invited guest becomes a full participant for the duration of the Governance Meeting or until you withdraw the invitation.
 You may only extend this invitation to one person at a time, and only to aid in the processing of a specific Tension affecting the entity you are linked from.
 You must sense this Tension yourself as well, and believe it makes sense to process in the Circle.
-If these conditions are met, your guest can represent your link Role in the Governance Meeting, but only while directly processing that specific Tension.
+If these conditions are met, your guest becomes a Role Representative for your link Role in the Governance Meeting, but only while directly processing that specific Tension.

 Beyond the above, no one else is allowed to participate in a Circle’s Governance Meetings unless explicitly invited by a Policy of the Circle.